TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/dart/index.md

 ---
-title: Capitalize in Dart
-layout: default
-last-modified: 2020-05-02
-featured-image: capitalize-in-every-language.jpg
-tags: [dart, capitalize]
 authors:
 - slashdoom
+featured-image: capitalize-in-every-language.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- dart
+- capitalize
+title: Capitalize in Dart
 ---

 Welcome to the [Capitalize](https://sampleprograms.io/projects/capitalize) in [Dart](https://sampleprograms.io/languages/dart) page!
 Here, you'll find the source code for this program as well as a description of how the program works.